jpgoldberg/jpg-website/content/post/what-python-doesnt-teach/index.md

     return doubled
 ```

-### The ABCs of distinguishing mutatabilty using types
+### The ABCs of distinguishing mutability using types

 We can use abstract types to give us early warning of potential
 mutation bugs